maybornegit/ros_farmbot/README.md

 ## 2. 🛠️ Installation

-1. Ensure that the equipment above is utilized or some parts of the package may throw errors.
+1. Ensure that the equipment above is utilized, or some parts of the package may throw errors.
 (If you are not using Ubuntu 22.04, any ROS2 distribution should work, although they are untested.)

 2. For the installation of software requirements -
-- First, install the necessary ROS2 distribution (examples given will be based on Humble distribution, but changes will be noted) and build a ROS workspace for necessary packages.
+- First, install the necessary ROS2 distribution (examples given will be based on Humble distribution, but change the 'humble' in the source commands to your chosen distribution) and build a ROS workspace for necessary packages.
 - [ROS2 Installation Instructions](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
 - [Setting Up ROS2 Workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)
 - Clone this repository inside the src file in the ROS2 workspace.
-The preferred method of doing this is making an empty directory inside src directory named 'ros_farmbot' and running the git clone command after git initialization.
+The preferred method of doing this is making an empty directory inside the src directory named 'ros_farmbot' and running the git clone command after git initialization.

 ```
 cd ~/ros2_ws/src/ros_farmbot